Sell on eBay

 To delete a listing, go the bottom of the Product Listing Details page and click the Delete Listing button.

 If you want to change the category of an existing listing, you'll need to delete the listing first.
 You'll then be able to make your change and recreate the listing using the same SKU.
 Be aware that deleting and recreating a listing may incur new listing fees.

 Orders received from eBay are listed on your Orders screen with an eBay icon.

 For orders received from eBay, buyer order notifications are controlled and sent from eBay instead of BigCommerce.
 You can adjust your notifications settings in the Seller section of your eBay account dashboard.

-Since billing is handled by PayPal via eBay, orders from eBay come into your BigCommerce control panel with the shipping address also listed as the billing address when looking at the expanded order details.
+- Since billing is handled by PayPal via eBay, orders from eBay have the shipping address also appear as the billing address.

 When certain order statuses are updated in BigCommerce, they are automatically synced to the order at eBay.
 Conversely, if an order status is updated at eBay, its status is automatically updated in BigCommerce.